Wp4b Photo White Wp4b Photo White

 4. Development of land management pathways to counteract climate change

-5. Public education and raising awareness of climate change and its impacts
+5. Public education and raising awareness of biodiversity and environmental change

 Introduction